Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - The template contains quite a few settings, which we will not cover.
 Instead download the file *outputdataset.json* from the [scripts/datafactoryobjects](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/datafactoryobjects) folder.
   - Replace the content in the editor with the content of the downloaded file.
-  - Change the *name* field to *JoinSliceOutput*
+  - Change the *name* field to *02JoinedData*
   - At the top of the blade, click *Deploy*
-  - You should see 'JoinSliceOutput' appear under Datasets
+  - You should see '02JoinedData' appear under Datasets
-  - Click on the newly created set *JoinSliceOutput*
+  - Click on the newly created set *02JoinedData*
     - Click the *Clone* button at the top of the blade.
     - Enter in one of the names below and hit the *Deploy* button at the top of the blade:

-      - ScoreSliceOutput
+      - 03ScoredData

-      - ForPBISliceOutput
+      - 04ProcessedForPBIData

-      - AppendSliceOutput
+      - 05AppendedToHistoricData

    - When finished you will have a total of 5 datasets.